 Members of Staff Responsible

-We are all responsible for ensuring that each child remains safe, however the Designated Leads for Safeguarding are Mrs Grieve, Mr Thompson and Mrs Horsfield and the link governor is Mrs Gilbert.
+We are all responsible for ensuring that each child remains safe, however the Designated Leads for Safeguarding are Mrs Grieve, Mrs Snowdon and Mrs Horsfield and the link governor is Mrs Gilbert.

 We follow strict procedures to ensure that everyone who works with our children is vetted, keeping our children as safe as possible.
 Ongoing checks and ‘whistle-blowing’ are in line with current policy.

 Child Protection with Safeguarding Policy

 All staff have an up-to-date understanding of safeguarding children issues and are able to implement the safeguarding children policy and procedure appropriately.
 Policies are in line with current guidance and procedures.